 - Demonstrate financial need*

-- Have a high school diploma, a G.E.D., or demonstrate an ability to benefit from the program
+- Have a high school diploma, or a recognized equivalent

 - Be enrolled at least half-time* and as a regular student